 The specialty groups also liaise between the life sciences industry and charities to ensure the pipeline of research studies and to facilitate the involvement of participants to make research more effective.

 You can read about the latest NIHR funded mental health research findings in our dissemination centre.

 There are many charities providing support at a local and national level.
-Here are just some of the leading charities who offer support.
+Here are just some.

 Mental Health UK supports people affected by mental health problems including friends, family and carers.
 Working across the UK, they bring together over 40 years of expertise from four national founding charity partners to improve understanding and provide vital care.

 MQ is a new research based charity who are funding world leading research into mental health.
 Their vision is to create a world where mental illness is understood, effectively treated and ultimately prevented.